Nausea and vomiting in Infants and Children

 Infants

-- If a breastfeeding infant vomits, he or she should continue to breastfeed unless your doctor or nurse tells you otherwise.
+• If a breastfeeding infant vomits, they should continue to breastfeed unless advised otherwise by your doctor or nurse.
 Oral rehydration are not usually needed for infants who exclusively breastfeed because breastmilk is more easily digested.
 If your infant vomits immediately after nursing, you can try to breastfeed more frequently and for a shorter time.

-- For example, breastfeed every 30 minutes for five to 10 minutes.
-If vomiting improves after two to three hours, resume the usual feeding schedule.
+• For example, breastfeed every 30 minutes for five to 10 minutes.
+If vomiting improves within two to three hours, you can resume the usual feeding schedule.
 If vomiting worsens or does not improve within 24 hours, call your child’s doctor or nurse (see ‘When to seek help’ below).

 Older infants and children

-- Older infants and children who vomit can continue to eat, if desired.
-However, it is common for children to have little or no appetite during a vomiting illness.
+• Older infants and children who vomit can continue to eat if they feel up to it.
+However, it’s typical for children to experience reduced appetite during a vomiting illness.

-- Monitor for signs of dehydration, and do not force the child to eat, especially during the first 24 hours.
+• Keep an eye out for signs of dehydration and avoid forcing the child to eat, particularly within the first 24 hours..
 Encourage the child to drink fluids.
 The best fluids are the commercially prepared oral rehydration solutions (see ‘Oral rehydration therapy’ below).
 Other fluids, including water, diluted juice, or soda can be given in small quantities.

 Recommended foods include a combination of complex carbohydrates (rice, wheat, potatoes, bread), lean meats, yogurt, fruits, and vegetables.
 High fat foods are more difficult to digest, and should be avoided.

-It is not necessary to restrict a child’s diet to clear liquids or the BRAT diet (bananas, rice, applesauce, toast).
-Although these and similar foods might be recommended to decrease diarrhea, these foods do not contain enough nutrients for a child.
+• There’s no need to limit a child’s diet to clear liquids or the BRAT diet (bananas, rice, applesauce, toast).
+While these foods are sometimes suggested to alleviate diarrhea, they don’t provide sufficient nutrients for a child.

 Oral rehydration therapy

-- ORS does not cure vomiting, but it does help to prevent and treat the dehydration that can develop because of a vomiting illness.
+• ORS doesn’t cure vomiting, but it does aid in preventing and treating dehydration, which can arise due to a vomiting illness.
 You can buy ORS at most grocery stores and pharmacies in the United States without a prescription.
 A few widely available brands include Pedialyte®, Infalyte®, and ReVital®, although generic brands work equally well (table 1).
-Gelatin, tea, fruit juice, rice water, and other beverages are not recommended in children who are dehydrated.
+Gelatin, tea, fruit juice, rice water, and other beverages are not recommended for children who are dehydrated.
 Do not try to prepare ORS recipes at home because the formulas must be exact.

-- You can give ORS at home if your child is mildly dehydrated, refusing to eat a normal diet, or has vomiting, diarrhea, or both.
-If needed, you can give ORS in frequent, small sips or small amounts by spoon, bottle, or cup over three to four hours.
-Your child’s doctor or nurse might provide specific instructions for giving oral rehydration.
+• You can administer ORS at home if your child is experiencing mild dehydration, refusing to consume a normal diet, or is dealing with vomiting, diarrhea, or both.
+If necessary, you can provide ORS in frequent, small sips or small amounts via spoon, bottle, or cup over a span of three to four hours.
+Your child’s doctor or nurse might provide specific instructions for administering oral rehydration.
 One method is described below:

 Medicines